asteyven/SET08103-base/units/unit03/unit03b.md

 ### Eliminate Waste and Hardship in the Value Stream

-We covered waste in [Lecture 04](../lecture04) on *Lean Software Development*.  *The DevOps Manual* cites *Implementing Lean Software Development* (also by Poppendieck and Poppendieck) for the following categories:
+We covered waste in [Unit 02b](../unit02/unit02b.md) on *Lean Software Development*.  *The DevOps Manual* cites *Implementing Lean Software Development* (also by Poppendieck and Poppendieck) for the following categories:

 - **Partially done work** - can become obsolete or lose value over time.
 - **Extra processes** - anything that does not add value to the customer.